eduardoleolim/electron-esbuild/README.md

 - Build your electron app with esbuild
 - Start a hot reload dev server for your renderer process
 - Copy static files to the output directory
+- Support to use vite for the renderer process
 - Support for preload scripts
 - Support for esbuild loaders and exclude options in each configuration
 - Support for multiple main, preload and renderer configurations.